-Before starting the work on any software project, whether it's a mobile, web or enterprise-level application, you need to choose the model of cooperation to work with your development partner.
-It determines how the development process will be organized, team’s flexibility level, payment process and the overall delivery of the result to the client.
+Before starting the work on any software project, whether it’s a mobile, web, or enterprise-level application, you need to choose the model of cooperation to work with your development partner.
+It determines how the development process will be organized, the team’s flexibility level, payment process, and the overall delivery of the result to the client.

 It’s up to you to choose a cooperation model according to your project’s objectives and requirements:

-If it is a project development from scratch and we are responsible for the frontend, backend, testing and other related services such as BA / PM (optional), then we offer Fixed Price or Time & Material as a part of Product Development.
+- If it is a project development from scratch and we are responsible for the frontend, backend, testing, and other related services such as BA / PM (optional), then we offer Fixed Price or Time & Material as a part of the Project Development.

-If the client needs to implement some of the functionality, finalize the project, then it is more convenient to use Dedicated Resources.
+- If the client needs to implement some of the functionality, finalize the project, then it is more convenient to use the Development Team cooperation model.

-To make the understanding easier, let’s compare the mentioned above models with pizza cooking.
-So, in which cases is it necessary to "cook pizza" via Time & Material, Fixed Price and DR?
+To make understanding easier, let’s compare the mentioned above models with pizza cooking.
+So, in which cases is it necessary to “cook pizza” via Time & Material, Fixed Price, and DT?

 Let us say you invited your friends and decided to order a pizza at home.
 You just go to the pizza maker’s website and choose what you’d like to order.
 You know exactly your budget and choose pizza with the appropriate cost and ingredients.
 What you don’t know exactly is how soon your pizza will be ready and how soon it will be delivered, but the performer determines the approximate terms, for example, 30 min/1 hour, taking into account the production risks (availability of ingredients, other orders and traffic jams).
 During this time, the performer is trying to cook the pizza you want, and the courier – to deliver it as quickly as possible.
 As a result, everyone is happy: you and your friends are full, and the performer makes a profit.